On Legendrian products and twist spuns: Introduction

-The main aim of this note is to give an example of a Legendrian product which is \emph{not} Legendrian isotopic to a twist spun: \begin{thm} There are Legendrian tori $\Lambda=\Lambda_1 \boxtimes \Lambda_2\subset \R^5$ which are not Legendrian isotopic to any twist spun. \end{thm} For instance $\Lambda_1$ can be taken to be the standard unknot shown to the left in Figure \ref{fig:NonspunProduct} while $\Lambda_2$ is the stabilised unknot shown in the same figure to the right.
+The main aim of this note is to give an example of a Legendrian product which is \emph{not} Legendrian isotopic to a twist spun: \begin{thm} There exist Legendrian product tori $\Lambda=\Lambda_1 \boxtimes \Lambda_2\subset \R^5$ which are not Legendrian isotopic to any twist spun of a family of Legendrian knots. \end{thm} For instance $\Lambda_1$ can be taken to be the standard unknot shown to the left in Figure \ref{fig:NonspunProduct} while $\Lambda_2$ is the particular version of the stabilised unknot shown in the same figure to the right.

 In addition, in Section \ref{sec:other} we prove that the threefold Bohr--Sommerfeld covers of the Clifford torus and Chekanov torus discussed by the authors in \cite{LegendrianBSLagrangianTori} are not twist spuns.
-Finally, we conjecture that no threefold Bohr--Sommerfeld cover of one of Vianna's monotone Lagrangian tori in $\C P^2$ is a twist spun (this infinite family was constructed in \cite{Vianna16}).
+Finally, we conjecture that no threefold Bohr--Sommerfeld cover of one of Vianna's monotone Lagrangian tori in $\C P^2$ is a twist spun; this infinite family of Lagrangian tori in pairwise distinct Hamiltonian isotopy classes was constructed in \cite{Vianna16}.